ruthneville/Practical-1---Agent-Based-Model/README.md

 <h1> ReadMe </h1>

-<h2> Introduction </h2>
+<h2> Introduction </h2><br>
-A repository for code related to Practical 1 for the module GEOG5995M
+A repository for code related to Practical 1 for the module GEOG5995M.

+<h2> Contents </h2>

+<p> This project contans two models and two associated agent frameworks.
+One model is successful in that it is able to produce an animation that models of the movement of the agent (sheep).
+The other model is an unsucessful attempt at the GUI practical.  </p>

+<h3> Final Successful Model </h3>

+  <li> <a href="https://github.com/ruthneville/Practical-1-Agent-Based-Model/blob/main/Agent%20Framework.py">  AgentFramework.Py </a>